 Many indigenous cultures use repetitive percussive or tonal sounds to produce altered states.
 Some use a combination of sound, pharmacology, and ritual.
 These practices have their roots in the shamanic traditions of the past.
 Meditation, chanting and the spiritual journey also create altered states of consciousness.
 And, these spiritual technologies may also provide gateways into higher states of consciousness.

 Some people experience altered states because of a traumatic event.
 Near-death experiences often involve a psychedelic altered state.
 A medical condition like epilepsy can also cause an altered state.
 It depends on several factors.
 Depriving the body of water, oxygen, sleep, can cause an altered hallucinogenic state.
 Some effects of the altered state are predictable.
-For instance, the use of alcohol produces a predictable effect on perception and other major bodily functions.

 As was mentioned earlier expanding awareness normally involves a personal “eureka” experience.
 Remembering more of our dreams is the easiest way of expanding the range of awareness.

 Another example is using the analytical mind to grasp how our mind works.
 The best tool we’ve found for this the Enneagram of Personality.
 This is a test which outlines the nine basic components of your personality.
 Everyone is a little different but we all have a default setting.

 Yet another example is the perspective you get by studying basic logic.
 The analytical powers of the mind can transform our perception.
 This is a helpful tool in spiritual exploration.
 Training the mind to use logical processes helps us sort out the facts from the fiction.
 This strategy isn’t new.
 Many ancient cultures trained common sense along with other more esoteric methods.

 Reaching Higher States of Consciousness